Drewsmits/StoreMad/README.md

 # StoreMad

 StoreMad is a collection of helpful categories and controllers that encourage a healthy relationship with Core Data.
+Your best bet it to sit down and learn Core Data, as you will be way better off in the long term.
+At the very least, there are some patterns that you may find helpful here.

 # Store Controller